electricallen/nextcloud-ansible/README.md

 # NextCloud and Traefik Containers in Ansible

-An ansible playbook to install and configure NextCloud and a Traefik revserse proxy using Docker conatiners
+An ansible playbook to install and configure NextCloud and a Traefik revserse proxy using Docker conatiners on an Ubuntu host

 Based on the `docker-compose` files from GitHub user [mynah22](https://github.com/mynah22/nextcloud-docker)